unkown512/Evalatuion_tool_MOP_v1/README.md

 For each extracted MO (mathematical object), insert a new element row as follows:

 ![alt text](https://github.com/unkown512/Evalatuion_tool_MOP_v1/blob/master/MOP_prediction_example.PNG)

+  Note that for each <MO></MO> row, it is optional to add additional rows such as <char BBox>.
+However, these are currently ignored.

 Follow the examples in the data/prediction directory.
 NOTE: You can add additional information such as the BBox for each character, size, and value without affecting the result.